 These sites mark the stages of Cook’s early life, before he came to Whitby:

-Captain Cook Heritage Centre, Staithes, 10 miles from Whitby, picturesque fishing village.
+10 miles from Whitby, picturesque fishing village.
 The shop where Cook worked was washed away long ago.
-The Heritage Centre is an Aladdin’s cave. of nauticalia.
+The Heritage Centre is an Aladdin’s cave of nauticalia.

 Among the many places to see in Whitby are:

-The Whitby Museum A museum of a museum.
-Fascinating collections covering everything from fossils, natural history, jet, shipping and social history, to costume.
+A museum of a museum.
+Collections cover everything from fossils, natural history, jet, shipping and social history, to costume.

 Pannett Art Gallery

 In the same building as Whitby Museum.
 19th and 20th century paintings, including dramatic seascapes by the Weatherills.